home-assistant/home-assistant.io/source/_components/matrix.markdown

   - /components/notify.matrix/
 ---

-This component allows you to send messages to matrix rooms, as well as to react to messages in matrix rooms.
+This integration allows you to send messages to matrix rooms, as well as to react to messages in matrix rooms.
 Reacting to commands is accomplished by firing an event when one of the configured commands is triggered.

 There is currently support for the following device types within Home Assistant: